elastisys/cloudpool.restapi/docs/index.rst

   * It answers requests about the members of the autoscaled machine pool.

-  * It carries out machine pool resize requests suggested by the autoscaler.
+  * It carries out machine pool resize requests suggested by the autoscaler by commissioning/decommissioning machine instances so that the number of *active* machines in the pool matches the desired pool size.

 The interface between the autoscaler and the cloud adapter is a REST API.
 All cloud adapters are required to implement this REST API and make it